simonedelmann/crud-kit/README.md

 ##### Get rid of `Publicable` requirement

 Currently it is required to conform to `Publicable`.
 In the future this package should be usable out of the box without any changes to any models.

-##### Improve route registering

-To choose the correct method from crudController depending on which protocols the model conforms to, currently there is a lot of repeated code required.
-Any ideas to simplify are very much appreciated.

-Also currently you have to name your routes by using `.group` or `.grouped`.
-It is planned to add overloaded methods for `.crud(_ path: [PathComponent])`, ...

 ##### Relationship support